andreamoro-git/blog/_posts/2021-05-19-How-to-run-Intel-Fortran-on-MacOS-using-docker-containers.md

 # How to run Intel Fortran on MacOS using Docker containers

-I could not find a way to run Fortran on MacOS until I discovered Docker's magic.
+I could not find a way to run intel Fortran on MacOS until I discovered Docker's magic.
+Other fortran compilers?
+Meh...
 You may find this useful.

 Note: these commands are to be entered in a terminal shell, if you don't know what a terminal is and how to access it on MacOS, you need to figure that out first